readium/webpub-manifest/modules/sync-narration.md

 | `text`  | The fragment identifier of the textual fragment which participates to the synchronized narration | URI Fragment Identifier | Yes |
 | `audio` | The fragment identifier of the audio fragment which participates to the synchronized narration | Media Fragment URI | Yes |

-**Notes:**
+**Note:**

-- The recursive structure offers a way to selectively filter out content based on semantics ("skippability" in the DAISY world) and to jump out of complex structures and back into the reading flow ("escapability" in the DAISY world).
+The recursive structure offers a way to selectively filter out content based on semantics ("skippability" in the DAISY world) and to jump out of complex structures and back into the reading flow ("escapability" in the DAISY world).
-- While the structure allows `textRef`and `audioRef` to be set at every level of a recursive tree of Synchronized Narration objects, these URL are usually defined only at the top level of the document, where they are mandatory.
-Nevertheless, this structure also allows the creation of a unique Synchronized Narration document structured as an array of Synchronized Narration objects (one per publication resource).

 ## Example